The State-of-the-Art in Lifelog Retrieval: A Review of Progress at the ACM Lifelog Search Challenge Workshop 2022-24: Conclusion

 \subsection{Limitations}

 This paper provides an overview of system performance in LSC 2024, but several limitations must be acknowledged.
+First, while privacy and ethics are central to lifelogging in general, this work focuses on retrieval performance under an already ethically approved dataset.

-First, the analysis is based on a dataset collected from a single individual, which limits its demographic, cultural, and behavioural representativeness.
+Second, the analysis is based on a dataset collected from a single individual, which limits its demographic, cultural, and behavioural representativeness.
 While it enables longitudinal analysis and consistent annotation, the findings may not generalise to more diverse lifelogging contexts.
-However, we would like to note that the lifelogger traveled to many countries across multiple continents, thereby capturing a wide variety of cultural contexts.
-The unique strength of the dataset lies in the continuous, long-term data collection, offering rare insights into behavioral patterns over time.
+However, we would like to note that the lifelogger travelled to many countries across multiple continents, thereby capturing a wide variety of cultural contexts.
+The unique strength of the dataset lies in the continuous, long-term data collection, offering rare insights into behavioural patterns over time.

-Second, we excluded novice systems from quantitative analysis due to their inconsistency and incompleteness, which may limit insights into first-time usability.
+Third, we excluded novice systems from quantitative analysis due to their inconsistency and incompleteness, which may limit insights into first-time usability.
 Performance variations among systems with shared cores (e.g., SnapSeek variants) further reflect the influence of user factors outside the scope of this analysis.

-Third, while all systems within a given LSC edition are evaluated on the same set of tasks under identical conditions, ensuring fairness within each year, comparisons across years are more nuanced.
+Moreover, while all systems within a given LSC edition are evaluated on the same set of tasks under identical conditions, ensuring fairness within each year, comparisons across years are more nuanced.
 Variability in task difficulty, especially in subjective or open-ended tasks, may influence performance trends.
 Although we mitigate this by averaging scores across multiple tasks and reporting per-task-type performance, a fully consistent difficulty calibration across years remains an open challenge.
 Achieving this would likely require re-running historical systems on current-year tasks, ideally with the same users and interfaces-something not currently feasible in the live competitive format.

 Additionally, Gini was used to reflect temporal imbalance due to its interpretability and simplicity.
 We acknowledge it is a simplification, and alternatives such as entropy or burstiness could offer richer descriptions of temporal structure.
-However, given space constraints and our focus on system behavior rather than metric development, we leave deeper exploration to future work.
+However, given space constraints and our focus on system behaviour rather than metric development, we leave deeper exploration to future work.

 Finally, this review does not address computational scalability, accessibility considerations (e.g., eye-tracking), or hallucinations and privacy risks introduced by generative components such as LLMs.
 These aspects, while important for real-world deployment, fall outside the scope of this paper, which is constrained by space and focused on analysing submitted interactive system performances within the competition context.
 We consider these critical directions for future work and recommend targeted studies to investigate them in depth.